 3. Come to class even when we watch videos.
 I try to only pick videos that are really interesting.
-In 10 years, you may not remember anything else about this class, but you will probably remember the young toddler wandering around the residential nursery about to have a nervous breakdown.
 The videos were chosen to bring the stuff we talk about in class to life (and there will be questions related to the videos on exams)!